intel/rohd-hcl/doc/adder.md

 The [`RippleCarryAdder`](https://intel.github.io/rohd-hcl/rohd_hcl/RippleCarryAdder-class.html) module in ROHD-HCL accept input parameters `Logic`s' a and b as the input pin and the name of the module `name`.
 Note that the width of the inputs must be the same or `RohdHclException` will be thrown.

-An example is shown below to multiply two inputs of signals that have 8-bits of width.
+An example is shown below to add two inputs of signals that have 8-bits of width.

 ```dart
 final a = Logic(name: 'a', width: 8);